chrisseaton/chrisseaton.github.io/truffleruby/stamping-out-overflow-checks/index.md

 }
 ```

 The simplify operation gets the value of the stamp - the mask, and injects it using something called a π node, which means a node that is just there to add a stamp.
 Remember that it's actually the overflow operation which looks for the stamp.
 Here we can see it checking if the stamp permits the operation to overflow or not.
-You can see that if it cannot, it replaces itself with the boolean constant `false`, meaning can never overflow.
+You can see that if it cannot, it replaces itself with the boolean constant `false`, meaning it can never overflow.

 ```java
 public ValueNode canonical(CanonicalizerTool tool, ValueNode forX, ValueNode forY) {